Automatic Synthesis of Diverse Weak Supervision Sources for Behavior Analysis

 \subsection{Background}

 \definecolor{light-gray}{gray}{0.95}

 \textbf{Domain-level Labeling Functions}.
-In weak supervision, users provide a set of task-level hand-crafted heuristics called labeling functions (LFs).
+In weak supervision, users provide a set of \textit{task-level} hand-crafted heuristics called labeling functions (LFs).
 LFs can be noisy and abstain from labeling, but LFs must output in downstream task's label space $\mathcal Y$.
-We relax this requirement in {\algname} by allowing domain experts to provide \textit{domain-level} LFs (figure \ref{fig:example_lfs}).
+We relax this requirement in {\algname} by allowing domain experts to provide \textit{domain-level} LFs (Figure \ref{fig:example_lfs}).
 These LFs do not have to output in $\mathcal Y$, which reduces LF creation overhead and allows for more expressive LFs.
 This also allows us to reuse LFs across multiple tasks within the same domain, aiding scalability.

 \textbf{Domain Specific Languages}.
-Domain specific languages (DSLs) are a key component of program synthesis algorithms, as they define the allowable submodules and structures in synthesized programs.
-Many recent works have adopted purely functional DSLs, where DSL items are functions that output to the input space of other DSL items or the final output space.
+Domain specific languages (DSLs) define the allowable submodules and structures in synthesized programs, and are a key component of program synthesis algorithms.
+Many recent works have adopted purely functional DSLs~\cite{shah2020learning}, where DSL items are functions that output to the input space of other DSL items or the final output space.
 In {\algname}, domain experts provide a purely functional DSL with program structures that may be useful in generated LFs.
 We show empirically that even using a very simple DSL in {\algname} can result in significant reductions in expert effort.

 \textbf{Differentiable Program Synthesis via Neural Completions and Guided Search}.
 Our program synthesis formulation is based on NEAR, which finds $\epsilon$-optimal differentiable programs using admissible search heuristics~\cite{harris, shah2020learning}.
-Here, the DSL $\mathcal D$ is a context-free grammar with differentiable variables, and programs are defined by a program architecture $\alpha \in \mbox{CFL}_{\mathcal D}$ and a set of real parameters $\theta$.
-Programs are denoted by $\Sem{\alpha}(x, \theta): \mathcal{X} \rightarrow \mathcal{Y}$.
-Synthesizing a differentiable program that is optimal w.r.t. a cost function $F$ and dataset $(X, Y) \in (\mathcal X, \mathcal Y)$ is equivalent to
+While NEAR is one instantiation of {\algname}, our diverse synthesis formulation (Section \ref{sec:methods_main_all}) is theoretically compatible with any search-based synthesizer.
+Here, the DSL $\mathcal D$ is a context-free grammar with differentiable variables.
+Programs are defined by a program architecture $\alpha$ in the context-free language of $\mathcal D, \mbox{CFL}_{\mathcal D}$, and a set of real parameters $\theta$, and are denoted by $\Sem{\alpha}(x, \theta): \mathcal{X} \rightarrow \mathcal{Y}$.
+Synthesizing a program that is optimal w.r.t. a cost function $F$ and dataset $(X, Y) \in (\mathcal X, \mathcal Y)$ is equivalent to